ArceusLegend/Ecommerce/README.md

 This is a quick rundown of necessary steps to set up the project for both development and production.
 This dedicated for the more experienced developers, and they will be described in more detail below.

 - Create a virtual environment (`py -m venv ./venv` to create a new folder on the current directory called venv and then build the env there)
-- Enable it the virtual environment (if using the above example, run `venv/Scripts/Activate`)
+- Enable the virtual environment (if using the above example, run `venv/Scripts/Activate`)
-- Download all the packages listed in requirements.txt (`pip install -r requirements.txt)
+- Download all the packages listed in requirements.txt (`pip install -r requirements.txt`)
 - Create .env file in the project's root directory to store envvars
-- Choose a database (SQLite by defaults, has built in support for PostgreSQL and MySQL but it's possible to add support for more in settings.py)
+- Create a new envvar called `SECRET_KEY_D`.
+This is the Django SECRET_KEY value that you'll find in settings.py.
+Make sure it's a large, randomized value.
+- Choose a database by creating a new envvar called `DATABASE_ENGINE`.
+By default it's SQLite and you don't need to change anything if that's what you want.
+You can assign 'postgres' to the variable if you want to use PostgreSQL, 'mysql' if you want use MySQL, or add support for another engine in settings.py and assigning a correlated string to the envvar.
-- Create migrations (`py manage.py makemigrations`), and then run them (`py manage.py migrate`) to create a database in the engine of your choosing with tables mapped by the models in the code.
+- Run the migrations (`py manage.py migrate`) to create a database in the engine of your choosing with tables mapped by the models in the code.
+The migrations should already be provided with the code.
 - This project uses Stripe to process payments.
 To get it work, make an account [here](https://dashboard.stripe.com/register), navigate to your dashboard, and fetch the API keys and webhook secret key.
 Add them as envvars in your .env file.
 - The project is now ready to work in development mode.
 To deploy it in production mode, first go through [this](https://docs.djangoproject.com/en/4.2/howto/deployment/checklist/) checklist to ensure it's safe to do so.
 Once that is done, you can use whatever method you want to deploy it.
 This project uses Waitress, so if you want to deploy it with this package you can simply run the serve.py script